 It’s safe to say that what people assume the life of a truck driver is, is quite different from the reality of it.
 And as many truck drivers will tell you, you don’t truly understand until you’ve gotten behind the wheel yourself.
 Of course, there are the benefits that are less thought about, like not having to pay for gas to go to work, the ability to trade in business attire for your most comfortable clothes, and being able to listen to music, books, and podcasts on the job.
-But beyond that, if you’re looking to get a trucking job, you’ll be happy to know that there are many benefits for truck drivers.
-Here are six of them:
+But beyond that, if you’re looking to get a trucking job, or if you’re researching how to start a trucking company, you’ll be happy to know that there are many benefits for truck drivers.
+Here are six of them.

 1) Great Travel & Scenery